ajmeyghani/aj-toaster/readme.md

 - `success`, `warning`, `info`, `failure`: all take a string for the message and call `add` for you with some default titles.
 Just like `add`, you can specify an optional `dismiss` config to auto dismiss a toast.
+If you want to change the title, you can pass in an optional third argument.

 ## Development